jeffreyadams/atlasofliegroups-docs/tutorial/video_1A/basics.rst

 ----------------------

-When you launch ``atlas`` with the standard built-in commands only, you sometimes may need another command that is not included there and you get an error telling you the command is undefined.
-The reason is because the command may be defined in a supplementary file that needs to be loaded.
-The ``basic.at`` filencontains most of the commands you will need to get familiar with the software.
+When you launch ``atlas`` with the standard built-in commands only, you sometimes need other commands that are not included there, and you get an error telling you the command is undefined.
+The reason is that the command may be defined in a supplementary file that needs to be loaded.
+The ``basic.at`` filen contains most of the commands you will need to get familiar with the software.

 We need to introduce two other commands.